dbt-labs/docs.getdbt.com/website/blog/2022-08-17-managing-surrogate-keys-in-dbt.md

 ---
-title: "Managing surrogate keys in dbt"
+title: "Surrogate keys in dbt: To monotonically increase or hash"
 description: "Wondering how to build a data model with surrogate keys?
 Dave Connors walks you through two strategies."
 slug: managing-surrogate-keys